Leica C-LUX vs Canon 5D Mark IV

 Review summary: Leica C-LUX vs Canon 5D Mark IV

 So what conclusions can be drawn?
 Which of the two cameras – the Leica C-LUX or the Canon 5D Mark IV – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Leica C-LUX: